peritext/peritext/specification/files/doc-contents_structure.md

 # Types of folders

-I forsee several types of folders in the contents :
+Several types of folders in the contents :
 * ressources folders --> are public and can be processed and called in the documents (default)
 * content folders --> feature the contents of pages to display (they should be accessible with general:type:content)
 * templates folders -->  templates to use for things such as reference, bibliography, ...